7000 Provider Investigations (PI) Community

 7520 County

-A PI Community intake is assigned to the county where the client lived at the time of the incident.
-If there are multiple clients, the intake is assigned to the county of the client who is chosen as the case name.
+The intake specialist assigns PI Community intakes to the county where the client lived at the time of the incident.
+If there are multiple clients, the intake specialist assigns the intake to the county of the primary client who is chosen as the case name.

 See: